 In rule 29.2 replace all after 'the race committee may' with 'twice hail "General recall" and make two loud sounds.
 The warning signal for a new start for the recalled class shall be made shortly thereafter, and the starts for any succeeding classes shall follow the new start.'

 E3.10 Shortening or Abandoning after the Start

-In rule 32.1(b) 'foul weather' is replaced with 'thunderstorms'.
-Rule 32.1(c) is deleted.
+In rule 32.1(b) replace 'foul weather' is replaced with 'thunder-storms'.
+Delete rule Rule 32.1(c) is deleted.

 E4 PART 4 OTHER REQUIREMENTS WHEN RACING